palikovdima/enefit_test_assignment_dmitri_palikov/README.md

 Less Hardcoded Values: <br> (7.03 DONE)
 * I would have used less hardcoded values and replaced remaining with configuration files, making the application more flexible and easier to maintain.<br>
-* 7.03 update: I still have some hardcoded values like: information/warning/error strings and cookie/hub names hardcoded, but they are not so critical right now. <br>
+* (7.03 update): I still have some hardcoded values like: information/warning/error strings and cookie/hub names hardcoded, but they are not so critical right now. <br>

 Integration Tests: <br>
 * I would have implemented integration tests to ensure the application's components work seamlessly together, and to cover end-to-end functionality more effectively.<br>